Structural design of a pier cap from DXF (EN)

 Let's modify the automatically added load case LC1 for permanent effects.
-In Load impulses tab click on the Plus button and apply a point load.
+In the Load impulses tab, click on the Plus button and apply a Point load.
 It will be automatically placed on one of the bearing plates.

 As the last step, change its value to -2500 kN.

 Copy that force to the other bearing plate BP2.